corpun logoWorld Corporal Punishment Research

 Troy City Schools

 A wooden paddle is used, with no holes in it.
-"Swats are to be given on the buttocks area only."
 There is a maximum of three swats per offense and three swats per student per day.
 These are to be provided in the office, and "reasonable efforts" are made to ensure that the administrator is of the same sex as the student being disciplined.
-Parents wishing no CP must fill out a form each year.
+Parents wishing to veto CP must fill out a form each year.

 Tuscaloosa County Schools (covers Brookwood, Buhl, Coker, Cottondale, Duncanville, Fosters, Holt, Northport, Tuscaloosa, Vance)